rusfort/GeoPro/README.md

 ### Bugs!

+In 0.0.3 (Linux & Win): circle on 3 points is added twice => when user deletes it the app crashes (already fixed, but the fix'll be in a next update).

-If you find any bugs, contact us: https://vk.com/geoproapp
+If you find any other bugs, contact us: https://vk.com/geoproapp

 ## What's new?